This post may contain affiliate links. Please read how we make money for more information.

 There’s just one major problem: The demand for those with degrees in this field is very low.

-Many colleges and universities are cranking out graduates with degrees in either athletic training or sports management, but few opportunities await these graduates.
+Many colleges and universities are cranking out graduates with degrees in either athletic training or sports management, but few opportunities await them.
 And to make matters worse, many who end up managing or training professional teams got their jobs because of who they knew, not because of their degrees.

 If you look up “athletic training jobs” in a search engine, you’ll probably notice that most of the job listings are for positions with physical therapy companies.
 Because of this, you might actually be better off studying physical therapy or physical therapist assisting instead of athletic training to work for these companies.